 The format for citing sources in a thesis/project/dissertation will be determined by the appropriate departmental style guide.
-In addition, the title of the reference section (for example, "REFERENCES," "BIBLIOGRAPHY" OR "REFERENCES CITED") is determined by the departmental style guide and should be typed in all capital letters and centered 11/4" down from the top of the page.
+In addition, the title of the reference section (for example, "REFERENCES," "BIBLIOGRAPHY" OR "REFERENCES CITED") is determined by the departmental style guide and should be typed in all capital letters and centered 11⁄2" down from the top of the page.
 The same title appears in the table of contents.
 Double space between the title and the first entry in the list of references.
-References should be listed alphabetically, unless the style guide uses a different system.
-Anyone wishing to follow a manual other than that approved by the department must provide the format reviewer with a written memo, signed by the committee chair approving the change.
+References should be listed alphabetically unless the department style guide uses a different system.